.

 Communication and Relationship Skills for Person-centred and Holistic Care – Core

-Understand the communication and relationship skills required to engage children, young people and adults from diverse backgrounds in person centred and holistic care assessment, planning and evaluation.
+Understand the communication and relationship skills required to engage children, young people and adults from diverse backgrounds in person-centred and holistic care assessment, planning and evaluation.

-You’ll explore theories and models of communication and therapeutic relationships, enabling you to develop your interpersonal and interprofessional communications skills through self-reflection and awareness of emotional resilience, self-care needs and your own unconscious bias.
+You’ll explore theories and models of communication and therapeutic relationships, enabling you to develop your interpersonal and interprofessional communication skills through self-reflection and awareness of emotional resilience, self-care needs and your own unconscious bias.

 Practice 2 – Core